Recall that population explosions

 while the impacts of the pre-industrial human

-population on Easter Island arose
+population on Easter Island arose from physical

 damage such as deforestation and extensive